microsoft/PowerApps-Samples/cds/orgsvc/C#/GrantModifyRevokeAccess/README.md

 2. Retrieves and displays the access that the first user has to the created account.
 3. The `GrantAccessRequest` method grants the first user `read` access to the created account.
 4. The `ModifyAccessRequest` method grants the first user `delete` access to the created account.
-4. The `RevokeAccessRequest` method grants the first user `revoke` access to the created account.
+5. The `RevokeAccessRequest` method grants the first user `revoke` access to the created account.

 ### Clean up

-1. Display an option to delete the sample data that is creatd in [Setup](#setup).
+1. Display an option to delete the sample data that is created in [Setup](#setup).

     The deletion is optional in case you want to examine the entities and data created by the sample.
 You can manually delete the records to achieve the same result.